slackapi/python-slack-sdk/docs-src/basic_usage.rst

 ==============================================
 Basic Usage
 ==============================================
+Slack's APIs allow anyone to build full featured integrations that extend and expand the capabilites of your Slack workspace.

 The Slack Web API allows you to build applications that interact with Slack in more complex ways than the integrations we provide out of the box.